-California’s droughts have everything to do with dry vs. wet conditions, but as Washington state law defines “drought conditions” it has nothing to do with dry weather.
+California’s droughts have everything to do with lack of rainfall, but as Washington state law defines “drought conditions” they don't always involve dry weather.

 State lawmakers are responsible for setting criteria on the availability of disaster relief funding for any type of emergency.
 A drought emergency is to be declared when (1) the water supply for an area is below 75 percent of normal, and (2) the water shortage is likely to create “undue hardships” for water users.